merlinlang/merlin/README.md

 @DENOMINADOR   = POTENCIA_N 1 -
 @PRESTACAO     = VALOR NUMERADOR DENOMINADOR / *

-// Stacks are always empty after each statement — no garbage collector needed
+// Stacks are always empty after each statement.
-// If something remains on the stack, it's a programming error
+// If something remains, it is a programming error — caught immediately.
 ```

 ---